dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Wealth effect will fuel bitcoin spending.
 1. Bitcoin is always worth more where demand is intense and supply limited.
 1. Blockchain is powering a sharing community.
 As consumers see more of a merit in borrowing both goods and services rather than owning them, traditional businesses now find themselves in a unique position of having to find a way of countering the disruption being caused in various industries.
+1. There are hardly any examples of money (including gold) that have ever worked without the backing of a central authority or a sovereign.